DrewAPeterson7671/animal_shelter_codereview/README.md

 ## Setup/Installation Requirements

-* Ensure that you have the correct version of Ruby and Postgres installed
+* Requires Ruby 2.6.5, Rails 5.2.4, Bundler, PostgreSQL and Postman (for interaction).
 * Clone the project locally from github.
-* Install Bundler if you do not already have it by running gem install bundler in the terminal.
-* Run bundle install to manage gems; if you make additional changes to the Gemfile, you will need to run this command again.
-* SETUP INSTRUCTIONS - from the root directory of this project, run these commands:
+* From the terminal, run the following commands:
+  *   run bundle install
   *   rake db:create
   *   rake db:migrate
-*         rake db:test:prepare
+  *   rake db:test:prepare (To review testing)
-*         rake routes
+  *   rake db:seed
   *   rails s

 ## Using this API with the Postman application

-* Main endpoint - Open the postman application and type in "localhost:3000/animals", change the method on the left to GET, and click the send SEND to the right.
+* Main endpoint - Open the postman application and type in "localhost:3000/animals", change the method on the left to GET, and click SEND to the right.
 * To post a new pet - After the instructions above, change the method to POST from Get, and in the space below, Type in:
   * In the key space type "name" and in the value space directly to the right, type in the name of the pet.
   * In the key space type "species" and in the value space directly to the right, type in the species of the pet.